samozzy/whats-on/_content/getting-here.md

 title: Getting to Paradise Green
 ---

-Paradise Green operates 2 venues at the Edinburgh Fringe, both based within the building of Augustine's United Church.
+Paradise Green operates 2 venues at the Edinburgh Fringe, both based within the building of Augustine United Church.

-# Venue 152 - Paradise in Augustine's
+# Venue 152 - Paradise in Augustines

 Containing 3 performance spaces: The Sanctuary, The Studio, and The Snug.
 Head to George IV Bridge and enter through the front doors.
 This main foyer is for all 3 spaces, and in busy periods you may be asked to queue outside.
 There will be key signposts for which queue is for which performance.